 Step 1: Create an automation flow

-Type in the Automation name.
-Choose the email sender address and write the sender’s name.
+Name the automation, choose the email sender address, and write the sender’s name.
 Next, choose the date and time that you want to send your email.

 Step 2: Set up the start of the flow

-Click the element “Flow start” and set it up on the right-hand side.
-Select the event which brings this automation to life.
-The events are “Add Subscriber,” “Special date,” “Contact webhook,” “Change variable,” or any custom event that you can create in the Event Manager.
+Click on the element “Flow start” and set it up on the right-hand side.
+Select the event that will bring this automation to life (the trigger).
+Possible events include “Add Subscriber,” “Special date,” “Contact webhook,” “Change variable,” or any custom event that you create in the Event Manager.

-Drag the “Email” element from the left-hand side and drop it under the “Flow start.”
-Select the sending time — 5 days after the flow starts in this case, type in the subject line, and add an email template.
+Drag the “Email” element from the left-hand side and drop it under “Flow start.”
+Select the sending time — 5 days after the flow starts in this example, type in the subject line, and add an email template.

-In this follow-up email, ask if everything is okay with the purchase and kindly suggest buying a package of strings with slightly different, more “garage” sound for the emergency case.
+In this follow-up email, ask if everything is okay with the purchase and kindly suggest buying a package of strings with slightly different, more “garage” sound.

 Step 4: Continue with the second follow-up

 Add another “Email” element repeating actions from the previous step.
-Give the recipients more time for the second follow-up.
+Give recipients more time before sending the second follow-up.

-Seven days after the previous email is okay to suggest buying a tuner.
+Seven days after the previous email is a good time to suggest buying a tuner.
 Perhaps the customer is an amateur, or his tuner doesn’t work.
 It’s high time for your shop to cross-sell.